TomBrown123/HAWK_UnitreeA1/README.md

 - If you want to use this stream with opencv or something similar, then use **http://192.168.123.12:8080/?action=stream**.
 - With opencv for example, this would be: **cap = cv.VideoCapture('http://192.168.123.12:8080/?action=stream')**

-#### Using the Gesture Recognition demo

-- First, open the readme file and install all the required dependencies.
-The readme also contains a detailed explaination of how the program functions and how you can train the model to recognize new hand gestures
-- Next, connect to the A1 with your remote pc via ethernet or the A1 wifi hotspot.
-- Then open a terminal, navigate to the folder containing the app.py file and type **python3 app.py**
-- A window should now pop up with the video stream

 #### Using the Unitree qre package from [MYROBOTSHOP](https://www.docs.quadruped.de/projects/a1/html/quick_start.html#robot-setup)

 - This is a private repository which Niklas has access to.